CraftAcademyLabs/ca_course/week3/portfolio_challenge/1_basic_react_setup.md

 ```

-The most important part of the scaffold is the `<div id="app"></div>` tag, which is the root our React application will hook into, but also the `script` reference to `dist/bundle.js` that will hold our compiled code.
+The most important part of the code above, is the `<div id="app"></div>` tag, which is the root our React application will hook into, but also the `script` reference to `dist/bundle.js` that will hold our compiled code.
 The rest is pretty much a standard HTML skeleton.

 ### Execution